pottendo/vice-mapper/README.md

 For windows builds (msys2) make sure to set your PATH: e.g. $ export PATH=/mingw32/bin:$PATH

+# Limits

+- Currently the design is not optimized for speed & memory footprint
+- Maps dimension limits are hard-coded to 100x100.
+- memory limit is not handled at all and just kills the app when reached<br>
+  Especially on 32bit systems the map may only support 50x50 (used) tiles.
+  Tiles beyond/below the current min/max coordinates aren't managed, so won't need space.

 # TODOs

 UI-stuff<br>
 - insert row/columns more easily
+- support moving around tiles on map to make space in case a border is reached
 - maybe allow individual crop vals for tiles
 - save settings (crop vals, etc.) next to map directory
 - allow other name than def_basename (i.e. vice-screen-)